WenzeJin/Sale-oriented-article-generator/README.md

-# -
+# Sale-oriented article generator
-This is a article generator.
-User can input the topic and it will automatically generator a rubbish article using the style of sale-oriented ones.
+This is an article generator.
+Users can input the topic and it will automatically generate a rubbish article using the style of sale-oriented ones.